-“Wildlife” is a word used to describe creatures – animals, birds, fish – who exist in their own right, in their own world, with their own rhythms and behaviours which have not been decided upon by human desires.
-Until around 8-10,000 years ago, all animal life was “wild” and maybe we could say a lot of human life was “wild” as well.
+“Wildlife” is a word used to describe creatures – animals, birds, fish – who exist in their own right, in their own world, with their own rhythms and behaviours which have not been directed by human desires.
+Until around 8-10,000 years ago, all animal life was “wild” and we could say human life was “wild” as well.
 The process of domestication took existing creatures and, in various ways, changed them to suit the needs of humans.
-Some species seem to have changed themselves – cats, for instance, seem to have chosen to live alongside and to exploit humans rather than they other way around.
+Some species seem to have changed themselves – cats, for instance, seem to have chosen to live alongside and to exploit humans rather than the other way around.
 Although humans have bred all kinds of cats – cats with abundant long hair, cats with no hair at all, cats without tails, cats with certain markings (like Siamese), it is well known that any cat able to live and reproduce in the wild will over a few generations revert to something very close to its original form.

 Not one of the indigenous Australian animals has been successfully domesticated.
 They still live in the wild, following their own ancient patterns of feeding, communicating and breeding.